aaronstevenwhite/arcweight/docs/core-concepts/semirings.md

 ## Fundamental Semirings for Computation

-### The Tropical Semiring: Foundation for Optimization
+### The Tropical Semiring

-The tropical semiring represents perhaps the most important semiring for practical applications, providing the mathematical foundation for shortest-path algorithms, edit distance computation, and optimization problems.
+The tropical semiring represents an important semiring for practical applications, providing the mathematical foundation for shortest-path algorithms, edit distance computation, and optimization problems.

 **Definition 2.6**: The **tropical semiring** (also known as the min-plus semiring) is defined as:
 $$\mathcal{T} = \langle \mathbb{R}_{+} \cup \{+\infty\}, \min, +, +\infty, 0 \rangle$$